World Languages, Cultures, and Media

 English for Speakers of Other Languages, ESOL (no major or minor)

-All courses denoted with an ESOL designation provide instruction and support to students whose first language is not English (including both international students and first-generation immigrants).
-Some students will be assessed prior to the start of their first year and will be notified if mandated to take one or more of the ESOL courses.
-Courses denoted with LANG/EDUC are for students interested in Teaching English for Speakers of Other Languages (TESOL).
+All courses denoted with an ESOL designation provide instruction and support to students whose first language is not English (including both international and domestic students).
+Students will be assessed prior to the start of their first year and will be notified if mandated to take one or more of the ESOL courses.
+Courses denoted with LANG/EDUC/AFS are for students interested in Teaching English for Speakers of Other Languages (TESOL) or concepts related to language and education abroad.